prebid/prebid-server-java/docs/developers/functional-tests.md

 - Install [Docker](https://docs.docker.com/engine/install/)
 - Set launchContainers system property to 'true'

-### Prepare PBS image
+## Preparing the PBS Image

+To prepare the PBS image, follow these steps from the root directory:

+1. Build the project using Maven:

-`mvn clean -B package -DskipUnitTests=true docker:build` - to build image
+`mvn clean -B package -DskipUnitTests=true -f extra/pom.xml`

+2. Build the image:

+2.1 Build image without modules:

+`mvn docker:build protobuf:compile -f pom.xml`

+2.2 Build image with modules:

+`mvn docker:build protobuf:compile -f pom.xml -DdockerfileName=Dockerfile-module`

-> Don't forget to rebuild image for manual test start (after change in dev code)
+**Note:** Don't forget to rebuild the image for manual test start after making changes in the dev code.

-### Run integration tests
+## Running Integration Tests

+You have two options for running integration tests:

-- You can use `mvn verify` - to include all previous steps (including java test) because groovy runs in `failsafe:integration-test` phase
+1. Use `mvn verify` to include all previous steps (including Java tests and modular tests) because Groovy runs in the `failsafe:integration-test` phase.
+2. For functional tests only, use a more granular command:

+`mvn -B verify -DskipUnitTests=true -DskipFunctionalModularTests=true`

+## Running Modular Tests

+You have two options for running modular tests:

+1. Use `mvn verify -DdockerfileName=Dockerfile-module` to include all previous steps (including Java tests and functional tests) because Groovy runs in the `failsafe:integration-test` phase.
-- Or use more granular `mvn -B verify -DskipUnitTests=true` for functional tests only
+2. For modular tests only, use a more granular command:

+`mvn -B verify -DskipUnitTests=true -DskipFunctionalTests=true -DdockerfileName=Dockerfile-module`

 ## Developing